Last Updated on October 7, 2022 by Wandering our World

 It’s hard to say which country has the better beaches, but in our opinion Greece probably shades it.
 However Croatia probably has the better water for swimming – it’s warm, calm, and really unrivalled across Europe.

-In terms of expenses, we’ve found that in general Croatia is a slightly cheaper destination than Greece in regards to holiday rentals, eating out and alcohol.
+In terms of expenses, we’ve found that in general Croatia is a slightly cheaper destination than Greece in regards to holiday rentals, eating out and drinks.
 Albeit entrance fees to the most popular national parks and ancient historical sites tend to be quite pricey.

 Both Croatia and Greece have some of Europe’s best beaches, but these nations also have much more to offer than just sun, sea, and sand.